 I. Financial support by the Society and role of the Council

-Financial grant must be decided by Council deliberation.
+Financial grants must be decided by Council deliberation.

 Council will decide, on an annual basis, to set aside a specific amount for projects proposed by ERA bodies.
 All proposals must be reviewed for feasibility and validity, as well as cost/efficiency, by the SAB.
 For this review a detailed grant proposal must be submitted.
 The said funds provided by ERA can be for support of third-party services or for direct support.